 The weight loss goal we discussed earlier that was, “Lose 48 pounds in 12 months.”
 You could break that down into losing 4 pounds every month.
 Or you could go month to month, setting differing amounts each time.
 It doesn’t matter which way you do it!

 It only matters that each break down of the big goal is also specific and set within a time frame.
-And if you want help with making sure that you can do this correctly without getting anxious and overwhelmed, look at this!

 Review the Progress of Your Goals as You Go